LinkedIn catches so much unfair shade.

 I was reluctant since I wasn’t yet confident enough to broadcast to the world (and all my family, former church members, and ex-coworkers) that I was freelancing.
 That was a mistake.

 Once I finally created a bold, honest profile, cold contacts started coming in, and I started seeing prospects dropping by to see what I was doing.

 Before you get started, we need to talk a little bit about how using LinkedIn as a freelancer is different from using it as a prospective employee.

 When you create a LinkedIn profile as a potential employee, your goal is to let people know that you have the skillset and experience they need.
 Your goal as a freelancer is much more direct.

-Your goal is to tell prospective clients that you can solve their problem.
+Your goal is to tell prospective clients that you’re invested in the same space that they are and that you can solve their problems.

 That might sound daunting, but I’m going to help you do exactly that with these tips, and a simple formula we’ll cover shortly.

 OK…so I’ll admit I still post these because I feel like I should, but I’m going to leave them be any day now.
 I haven’t seen any results (save a few polite likes from a cousin or two) so I’m counting it as a waste of time.
 It’s easy to get caught up pouring your energy into this area of the site though, because it feels so similar to other social media/networking platforms.

 Give it a shot yourself to see if it works in your freelance world…if it doesn’t though, let it go.